JackDanna/FogentRoleplayTemplate/README.md

 ### Step 4: Build the Player Character up to the Tier Of Play Level

 Depending on the Tier Of Play Level the Narrator starts the Player Character off at, follow the "Rewards Gained" step by step until the desired Level is reached to build the Player Character.
+This means whenever building a Player Character, start with the lowest Tier Of Play Level and work your way up.

 If the Player already picked an archetype for there Player Character, they've probably already have a good idea of a Vocation they should take.
 For instance, if they wanted to play a Rogue archetype, than their Vocation could just be Rogue.

 Attributes represent the innate characteristics of your character.
 They have one of the largest impacts on your character so Player's should choose wisely.
 Most often Players should choose attributes that make sense given thier Vocation.
 Strength for Barbarian, Reflex for Rogue, Intelligence for Wizard, Charisma for Bards, etc...

-Each Skill Point can be used to increase one core skill, vocation, or combat skill level by 1.
+Each Skill Point can be used to increase one Core Skill, Vocation, or Vocational Skill level by 1.
+Combat Vocational Skills are skills that are used for fighting, including all Weapon Combat Skills and Combat Magic Skills.
+These skills require skill points to be increased.
+A Non-Combat Vocational Skill's level is inherited from Vocation's level.

 ### Step 5: Choose Disabling Characteristics